lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-17-growing-your-socials.md

 This advice is calling for another type of niching down, but instead of niching on content, it's niching on form.
 Which...
 I guess is a part of content.
 The whole point, I think, is that you're (hopefully) going to be creating a lot, so you might as well get comfortable with the form.

 ### 2) post consistently
 This person recommended 2-3x per week for 90 days, which I liked.
-Hormozi, internet field, says you should do 100 in 100 days.
+Hormozi, internet fiend, says you should do 100 in 100 days.
 Gary V says once a day for a year.
 Whatever your number is - sounds like you've got to post a decent amount in order to get a following and in order for the ALGORITHM to deem you worthy.

 Note: I've only gone viral once, and it was at the end of a challenge to post 70 times in 3 months.
 Literally it was like the last post that I made to get to 70, and I posted like 5 times in a day because I was like, "Gotta get to 70."